jonahadkins/hipster_makis/README.md

 * pull requests most welcome, im 100% sure they could have been drawn better
 * 24px sized svg's, perfect for that `mapbox studio` project you've had on the back-burner
 * add unpresedented levels of personal curation by using [maki-chef](https://www.mapbox.com/maki-chef/)
-* includes seamless pattern style, perfect for [cool new homepage](http://jonahadkins.github.io) backgrounds
+* includes seamless pattern png, perfect for [cool new homepage](http://jonahadkins.github.io) backgrounds

 *all design credit to [RCVA](https://www.rvca.com), the manufacturer of the shirt.*